Director of Special Projects & National Canadian Film Day

 Atom Egoyan, C.C.

 Atom Egoyan has produced a significant body of work in film, television, and theatre.
-He has won 59 awards and been nominated for 75 others, and has screened his films at festivals around the world.
-He was the recipient of the Grand Prix and International Critics Awards from the Cannes Film Festival and has been nominated for two Academy Awards.
+He has won 60 awards and been nominated for 75 others, and has screened his films at festivals around the world.
+He was the recipient of the Grand Prix and International Critics’ Awards from the Cannes Film Festival and has been nominated for two Academy Awards.
+He has also received the Governor General’s Award in Performing Arts and is a Companion of the Order of Canada.
 His films have been presented in major retrospectives around the world and a number of books have been written about his work.
 Egoyan’s installations have been exhibited at museums and galleries in Canada and abroad, including the Venice Biennale.

 Colm Feore, O.C.

 One of Canada’s most celebrated actors and an international success story, Colm Feore has created a host of indelible characterizations on film, television and stage, in both French and English.
 With a resume too lengthy to replicate in detail, Colm is well-remembered in Canada for his Gemini-winning performance in the mini-series Trudeau, and his Genie-nominated turn as the legendary pianist in Thirty-Two Short Films About Glenn Gould.
-In 13 seasons at the Stratford Festival he portrayed virtually all of Shakespeare’s leading men, including Richard III, Iago, Romeo, Hamlet and Macbeth.
-International screen credits most recently include Kenneth Branagh’s Jack Ryan, Marc Webb’s The Amazing Spiderman 2, and Thor with Anthony Hopkins, as well as the Showtime miniseries The Borgias, to name just a few.
-As a champion of Canadian culture he has lent his time and talents to many good works, including acting as host of the Governor General’s Performing Arts Awards for the past several years.
+At the Stratford Festival, he’s played virtually all of Shakespeare’s leading men, including Richard III, Iago, Romeo, Hamlet, Macbeth, and King Lear.
+International screen credits most recently include Borgias, House of Cards, For All Mankind, and The Umbrella Academy.
+Feore is an Officer of the Order of Canada and a Governor General’s Performing Arts Lifetime Achievement Award laureate.

 A citizen of both Canada and the United Kingdom, Charles Officer studied at Cambridge University and graduated from the Ontario College of Art and Design.
 He worked as a graphic designer and creative director in Toronto before attending the Neighborhood Playhouse School of Theatre in New York.
 In 2002, Charles completed Short Hymn, Silent War (TIFF 2002, Sundance 2004) at the Canadian Film Centre’s director’s residency.
 The film earned his first Genie nomination in 2004.
 His debut feature, Nurse.Fighter.Boy, premiered at TIFF in 2008, screened in Berlin and at MoMA, and garnered 10 Genie nominations, including for Best Picture and Best Director.
 Charles made Playback magazine’s “10 to Watch” list in 2009 and received the Ontario Premier’s Emerging Artist Award that same year.
 His debut feature documentary, Mighty Jerome, won four Leo Awards and a 2012 Regional Emmy Award.
 He was the recipient of Hot Docs’ Don Haig Award of Merit in 2012 and went on to direct an episode of the Engraved On A Nation documentary series, which won a 2014 Canadian Screen Award.
 Charles has also directed episodes of the acclaimed television series Rookie Blue, Saving Hope and Private Eyes, starring Jason Priestly.
 He recently completed his second feature documentary, Unarmed Verses, produced by the National Film Board of Canada, and released The Skin We’re In, a documentary that follows celebrated journalist Desmond Cole as he pulls back the curtain on racism in Canada.